FilippKashket/OperaTest/README.md

 # WARNINGS:

-## there is some strange bugs in https://cloudflare-eth.com
+## there are some strange bugs in https://cloudflare-eth.com

 when I reques exact number but get another in response.